open-xchange/appsuite-middleware/documentation/components/oauth_provider/operator_guide.md

 On success:

-`The revocation of the client's current secret was successfull!<br>
+`The revocation of the client's current secret was successful!<br>
 Generated a new secret for following client: <br>
 Client_ID = id <br>
 Name = name <br>